|

 Whipped Lemon Feta Dip

-• In the bowl of a food processor fitted with the blade, combine the labneh, feta cheese, lemon zest, and lemon juice.
+• In the bowl of a food processor fitted with the blade, combine the labneh, feta cheese, lemon zest, lemon juice, and ½ teaspoon of za'atar.

 • Process for about 60 seconds, scraping down the sides of the bowl periodically.
 Check to make sure the mixture is smooth.
 If it's still lumpy, process until smooth.

 • To serve, spoon the dip into a bowl or on a plate.
-Garnish with the remaining ½ teaspoon of za'atar and a drizzle of olive oil if desired.
+Garnish with the remaining ½ teaspoon of za'atar and a drizzle of olive oil.

 Notes